nrfconnect/sdk-nrf/doc/nrf/security/ap_protect.rst

      - n/a
      - ✔
      - *Documentation not yet available*
-     - Can also use the lifecycle state management mechanism as an alternative to AP-Protect
+     - Also supports Secure AP-Protect (see note below)
    * - nRF5340
      - n/a
      - ✔